etienne-dldc/intl-template-literals-concept/README.md

 };
 ```

-## How does it works ?
+## How does it work ?

-Well for now it's just a concept so it does not "works" but I know how it could works.
+Well, for now it's just a concept so it does not "work" but I know how it could (possibly) work.
 First, your messages would have to be transformed to extract the values names and replace the message's id :
 `hello [name] you have [unreadCount] messages` would become `hello [___] you have [___] messages` and an array to keep values names `['name', 'unreadCount']`.
-Then the `formated.message` template whould look like this:
+Then the `formated.message` template would look like this:
 ```js
 formated.message = (strings, ...interpolations) => {
   const id = strings.join('[___]');